munificent/game-programming-patterns/book/bytecode.markdown

 * **Control flow.** Our example didn't cover these, but when you want behavior that's imperative and conditionally executes instructions or loops and executes instructions more than once, you need control flow.
 In the low-level language of bytecode, they're surprisingly simple: jumps.

-    In our instruction loop, we had an index to track where we are in the bytecode.
+    In our instruction loop, we had an index to track where we were in the bytecode.
 All a jump instruction does is modify that variable and change where we're currently executing.
 In other words, it's a `goto`.
-Your tool can then build higher-level control flow in terms of that.
+You can build all kinds of higher-level control flow using that.

 * **Abstraction.** If your users start defining a *lot* of stuff in data, eventually they'll want to start reusing bits of bytecode instead of having to copy and paste it.
 You may want something like callable procedures.